aaronrucker990/osTicket-Prereqs/README.md

 </p>
 <p>

-Part 7
+Step 6

 Assign Permissions: ost-config.php
 1. Disable inheritance -> Remove All
 2. New Permissions -> Everyone -> All

-Part 8 (Installation)
+Step 7

 Continue Setting up osTicket in the browser (click Continue)
 1. Name Helpdesk
 2. Default email (receives email from customers)

-Part 9
+Step 8

 Download and Install HeidiSQL (download from within lab files: link)
 1. Create a new session, root/Password1